 This month also saw the introduction of the new MongoDB SSPL - Server Side Public Licence.
 This new license is designed to ensure MongoDB is being developed for you today and tomorrow.
 If you use MongoDB in your application, don't worry, MongoDB is free (as in speech) as it has ever been.

-Also, October saw the millionth registration to MongoDB University with Guillermo Ulises Lo Coco from Tenerife in the Canary Islands of Spain signing up for the free courses on MongoDB Basics and New Features and Tools in MongoDB 4.0.
+Back in July, we saw the millionth registration to MongoDB University.
+This month we profiled that millionth student, Guillermo Ulises Lo Coco from Tenerife in the Canary Islands of Spain who signed up for the free courses on MongoDB Basics and New Features and Tools in MongoDB 4.0.

 MongoDB Charts, which lets you turn your data into splendid visualizations arrived as a beta on MongoDB Atlas.
 That means it's easier than ever to turn data into a data source and then into a dazzling dashboard.
 December also saw the beta launch of MongoDB Stitch Hosting which adds serving static web content to the list of things Stitch can do for you.